ayaanali276/OSlab-lecture-1/README.md

 B) write a program for zombie process using fork() system. c)write a mulprocesses program using fork().

+Assignment 4 :

+a)Linear regression on iris dataset or any other dataset .

+b)Nonlinear regression on iris dataset or any other dataset .

+c)Logistic regression using iris dataset or any other dataset .

 Assignment -5

  Q1- Write a multithreaded program that generates the Fibonacci series.
 This program should work as follows: